 Think this through.
 No need to spend time travelling.
 You can easily reach anyone via email or phone.
 In one day you can talk/chat with people from 10-15 countries.
-With properly organized process you will be able to talk to more people and eventually close more deals.
+With properly organised process you will be able to talk to more people and eventually close more deals.
 This way you can scale up your business easier.

 If you can provide your services/products remotely, why not to sell them remotely?
-With online sales you can reach new markets, countries and continents without an army of salespeople travelling (aka throwing cash) around.
+With online sales, you can reach new markets, countries and continents without an army of salespeople travelling (aka throwing cash) around.
 Check out in more details how to sell internationally.

 Many people believe that online sales lack in-person signals and vibes necessary for building special trustworthy connection and better persuasion.